How to Transcribe a Podcast on Mac Without Uploading to the Cloud

 How to transcribe a podcast on Mac without uploading anything

-You import your podcast audio file directly into a Mac app → the app transcribes locally → you export the text.
+The offline workflow is straightforward: you import your podcast audio file directly into a Mac app, the app transcribes locally, you export the text.
+No accounts, no servers, no waiting for uploads.

 Using JOTR for offline podcast transcription

-You drop your podcast audio (or video) file into JOTR.
-The transcription runs locally using your Mac’s hardware.
-You receive a ZERO-EDIT transcript—clean, readable text without needing heavy manual correction.
+JOTR is built specifically for on-device audio and video transcription on macOS.
+You drop your podcast audio or video file into JOTR, the transcription runs locally using your Mac’s hardware, and you receive a ZERO-EDIT transcript — clean, readable text without needing heavy manual correction.

 Because everything runs on-device:

-• Your audio is never uploaded
+- Your audio is never uploaded

-• You can transcribe without internet access
+- You can transcribe without internet access

-• Long episodes process faster on Apple Silicon
+- Long episodes process faster on Apple Silicon

-• There are no per-minute limits
+- There are no per-minute limits

 JOTR also generates automatic summaries, which are especially useful for podcast show notes.